Mdsadiq03/AttendanceSystem-ML/README.md

 - Click 'Track Image':
 The camera opens again.
-If a face is recognized, the system displays the ID & Name of the person on the screen.
+If a face is recognized, the system displays the ID and Name of the person on the screen.
 - Exiting the Window:
 Press Q or q to close the window.
 Upon exit, the system logs the attendance of the recognized person.